What Is a Hot Runner?

 There are many types of hot runner systems used for various applications and materials.

-• Valve gate-style hot runners will leave no vestige on the part.
-This style is used for difficult materials such as glass-filled nylon.
-This allows the most flow of material without leaving a vestige on the mold
+- Valve gate-style hot runners will leave no vestige on the part.
+This style is used for difficult materials such as glass-filled nylon, allowing the most flow of material without leaving a vestige on the mold.
+Additionally, valve gate nozzles help achieve precise control over the flow of material, ensuring high-quality results.

 Cold Runner Limitations